 Test #2

 Note the flatness of the lactate curve around 120 bpm.
-That probably indicates that this is where he has been doing most of his training.
-The AnT/LT nudged up a few beats to 165—an understandably small gain given that he’s done no intense endurance training.
-Zone 4 has not changed at all, again because he has not done any high-intensity training.
+That probably indicates that this is where the athlete has been doing most of their training.
+The AnT/LT nudged up a few beats to 165—an understandably small gain given that they’ve done no intense endurance training.
+Zone 4 has not changed at all, again because the athlete has not done any high-intensity training.

-Now that the ADS has been cured, we can add a small volume of high-intensity training that will move his AnT/LT up.
-He’ll of course need to continue to do a high volume of low-intensity training to keep his AeT moving up as well.
+Now that the aerobic deficiency has been corrected, the athlete can add a small volume of high-intensity training that will improve their AnT/LT.
+Of course, they will need to continue to do a high volume of low-intensity training to keep AeT moving up as well.

 This aerobic base building can go on for years, training cycle after training cycle, with each cycle producing still higher AeT speeds if not heart rates too.

-In cases of extreme ADS, you will sometimes see lactates starting well above 2mMol/L and rising steadily from there.
+In more extreme cases, you will sometimes see lactates starting well above 2mMol/L and rising steadily from there.
 That response is typical in athletes who have engaged in high-intensity interval training multiple times per week—think CrossFit, P90X, Orangetheory Fitness, or another popular circuit-training workout—while omitting Zone 1–2 base training.
 For these individuals, their blood lactate data is a graphical representation of an aerobic system that is relying almost exclusively on glycolysis for energy.

 It will take months of focused attention on low-intensity aerobic work to turn this around.
 Figuring out what heart rate to recommend to these athletes can be near impossible.
 For some, a walking pace may yield heart rates of 110–120 with very high lactates.
 I once tested the owner of a CrossFit gym who was hitting a heart rate of 120 at a walking pace with lactates of over 10mMol/L!
 That may sound crazy, but that’s what happens when you focus only on the anaerobic metabolic pathway.
 It becomes supercharged while the aerobic path gets sidelined.

-In cases like this, the first thing to do is STOP all high-intensity training and focus entirely on aerobic development—at as low a heart rate as you can maintain for an hour or more.
+In cases like this, the first thing to do is STOP all high-intensity training and focus entirely on aerobic development—at as low a heart rate as needed to maintain for an hour or more.

 You may also be interested in: